 Halloween is the time for creepy pranks and frightening fun – not just for adults but kids too.
 Decorating your home in Halloween spirit is a task you can achieve by involving every family member.
 You might be bored of buying Halloween decorations and simply putting up them every year.
-Do something new and creative this Halloween by going for DIY Halloween crafts that will help create a completely new home and unforgettable family moments.

 Hanging Halloween Ghosts

 Your Halloween decoration is definitely incomplete without the spooky ghost props.
 They cost you money, however, if you’re a DIY type, you can easily make one yourself.
 You’ll need a white fabric and a styrofoam ball which forms the head of the ghost.
 To save more, make a ball by bundling up unused plastic bags and wrapping it in a tape.
 The DIY is as easy as hanging your clothes in your closet.

 Check out the complete tutorial by Evan & Katelyn for the complete build process.

 This easy sewing project for Halloween can be done in just a day.
 All the skeletal parts of the doll are made from stuffed socks while the brown/black yarn can be used as hair.
 The combination of white and black buttons serves as eyes while red embroidery floss is used for lips.

 Get the detailed process about the project at Craft Passion.